Monday 30 June 1941

 Holocaust: The last trains leave Jassy (Iasi) carrying Romanian Jews.
 The two trains head for Calarasi and Podul Iloaiei, respectively.
 Many people die on the journey, and many others later.

 American Homefront: Secretary of the Navy Frank Knox gives a dinner speech at the Bethlehem Shipbuilding Company in Fore River, Massachusetts.
-He emphasizes the importance of patrolling the seas so that US industry can deliver weapons of war to make the German people "understand the cruelty and ruthlessness which Hitler has unloosed upon the world."
+He emphasizes the importance of patrolling the seas so that the US industrial might can deliver weapons of war to make the German people "understand the cruelty and ruthlessness which Hitler has unloosed upon the world."

 President Franklin Roosevelt dedicates his presidential library in Hyde Park, New York.